open-meteo/mapbox-layer/README.md

 - `examples/vector/temperature-anomaly.html` – shows a seasonal forecast map with temperature anomalies.
 - `examples/vector/temperature-labels.html` – displays all grid points for a model, using value data to show temperature labels.
 - `examples/vector/wind-arrows.html` – displays wind map with directional arrows.

+## Latest in URL

+Add Docs to use the catcher api in url